Graduate Program Application

 Applications for admission to the M.S. or Ph.D. programs must be done electronically over the World Wide Web (click here for the link); paper applications are no longer accepted.
-Applications for graduate admission and assistantships are accepted throughout the calendar year, although it is to the student's benefit to begin study in the fall semester; because of the structure of our core curriculum, it is only in rare instances that an applicant is admitted to begin in the spring semester.
+Applications for graduate admission and assistantships are accepted mostly in the fall semester because of the structure of our core curriculum.
+It is only in rare instances that an applicant is admitted to begin in the spring semester.
 Prospective students may learn about many important aspects of the graduate program from the On-Line Graduate Student Handbook.

-- Two official transcripts (official academic records and certified English translations, if applicable, for international applicants) from each institution of higher education attended.
+- official transcript (official academic records and certified English translations, if applicable, for international applicants) from each institution of higher education attended

 - Graduate Record Examination (GRE) scores.
-The minimum score for admission to our graduate program is 1050.
-(The Department of Physics and Astronomy does not require the GRE subject test score: not a requirement but recommended to submit.)
+The minimum score for admission to our graduate program is 1050. (the GRE subject test score: not a requirement but recommended to submit.)

 - A brief essay describing the applicant's background, interests, goals, aspirations, etc. is required of all applicants.

 - For international students from non-English speaking countries, TOEFL score.
 The minimum score is 80 total (20 speaking).

 The deadline for applications for the Fall semester is February 15th for international applicants and April 15th for domestic applicants.
 However, to receive a full consideration of your application, it is highly recommended to submit your application by mid January.
 Strong early applicants are nominated for various University fellowships such as Presidential Graduate Fellowship and Graduate School Research Assistantship.
 The nomination deadline for these awards is the last week of January.